MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 ## Methodology:

 1. **Data Collection:**
-  - The dataset employed in this analysis was obtained from the Kaggle website.
+   - The dataset used for this analysis was sourced from the Kaggle website.

 2. **Data Understanding:**